Number Line For Negative Numbers

 The number line helps visualize the concept of opposites and absolute value.

 • Opposites: Two numbers are opposites if they are equidistant from zero on the number line but on opposite sides.
 The opposite of a positive number is a negative number with the same magnitude, and vice versa.
-For example, the opposite of 5 is -5.
+Here's one way to look at it: the opposite of 5 is -5.

 Real-World Applications of Negative Numbers